**Edited & revised to remove triggering numbers and behaviors**

 It’s been 7 years since I’ve run 26.2 miles.
 I was in 9th grade and had aspirations of qualifying for Boston by the time I graduated high school.
 However, pretty much right after I finished my second marathon, I continued running, just down a very different course.

 I was diagnosed with anorexia nervosa 82 days after completing that race.
-I managed to lose over 10 pounds in the month that followed my race simply because I believed the lie that I didn’t deserve to eat because I was no longer training.
+I forced myself to lose a considerable amount of weight in the month that followed my race simply because I believed the lie that I didn’t deserve to eat because I was no longer training.

 To say battling anorexia was hell would be an understatement.
 It was excruciatingly exhausting, overwhelmingly miserable, and equatable to what death must feel like.
 This must not be too far off considering that the mortality rate associated anorexia nervosa is 12 times higher than the death rate of all causes of death for females 15 – 24 years old.
 Terrifying.
 Perhaps even more disheartening is: